Trip Planning, Logistics, & Other Thoughts

 The maps for both the North & South Island were very hard to use.
 They were created very zoomed out and it was often tough to see details.
 Additionally, the key and other symbols on the map didn’t quite match up.
 At many points along the way the maps served as a general guide, and we really needed to use all our other resources to find the path (i.e. follow trail markers, look for people, stumble through tussock, guess what direction).
-We found the maps to be lacking and, at times, helpful to assist us in finding the correct general direction.
+We found the maps to be lacking and at times only helpful in guiding us towards the correct general direction.
 We printed out the maps on basic 8.5 by 11 paper double sided and they worked just fine.

 We sent any maps and notes ahead in our resupply boxes to split up the weight.
 Eventually, when we started walking the North Island, we decided we needed to download one of the Trail Apps (see below) to make sure we would not keep getting lost.

-So, we walked the TA Northbound.
-As stated above in the Trail Notes & Maps section the TA Trust provided the trail notes to walk the South Island Northbound, but not the North Island.
+We walked the TA Northbound.
+As stated above, the TA Trust provides trail notes to walk the South Island Northbound, but not the North Island.
 We used the official TA Notes for the entire South Island.
 During our research, we stumbled across a person who rewrote the TA Trust Trail notes in reverse for the North Island - their website is called Te Araroa Trail - Northbound Guide.
 Their notes worked pretty well overall.
 The person who rewrote the notes has walked the majority of the North Island, but not all of it, so there were a few sections where the notes were not as accurate as they could have been because the person who wrote them was never actually there.
 Sometimes when things get reversed in writing they don’t make complete sense in real life.
 Regardless, the task of rewriting all those trail notes seems like a huge undertaking and we are extremely grateful to this person for their efforts.

 To read more about what it was like to walk the Te Araroa Northbound check out our Walking Northbound & Our Trip page.

 There are a few Trail Apps that work on various devices out there for the Te Araroa Trail.
-The most common one, and the one seems to be most popular among hikers is Guthook Guides (Atlas Guides).
+The most common one, and the one seems to be most popular among hikers, is Guthook Guides (Atlas Guides).
 There is also the Te Araroa Trail App that is an app with the trail notes, trail status updates, and a GPS map showing the direction of the trail.
 We came across many people using Guthooks who said, at times, the App was inaccurate and got them lost in some spots.
-Like we stated earlier, we eventually downloaded the TA Trail App to help us in places where the notes were inaccurate or the maps were lacking in detail.
+We eventually downloaded the TA Trail App (as previously mentioned) to help us in places where the notes were inaccurate or the maps were lacking in detail.
 Guthooks is perhaps the superior Application for your phone - with the most overall information - but any of them could be preferred or helpful depending on the person.

 There is a TA walkers Facebook page that is opened every walking season and will eventually get archived before the next walking season starts.
 We were on it and found it somewhat useful for trail updates and general communication.